tcr/edit-text/README.md

 ./x.rs server
 ```

-Then go to <localhost:8000> and start editing.
+Navigate to <localhost:8000> and start editing!

 ## Local client proxy in Rust (no WASM)

-Set the sync server in one terminal with this switch:
+Start the sync server in one terminal with this switch:

 ```
 ./x.rs server --client-proxy